• Youth Cob BasicsTuesdays August 2 - 30, 2016

-A growing number of people are interested in natural building, earthen building, and permaculture techniques.
+A growing number of people are interested in natural building, earthen building, and permaculture.
 Our workshops seek to empower people with information and hands-on instruction for a self-reliant, ecological lifestyle.

-We are dedicated to educating people about ecological building, and simple alternative technologies.
-Workshops offered focus on skills and intuition that allow a builder to create within a natural harmony.
-Each day of a workshop includes hands-on training, discussion, and lecture.
-We hope that anyone who attends our workshops will continue to learn and teach technologies of global self-empowerment.
+We are dedicated to educating people about ecological building, and simple, appropriate technologies.
+Workshops focus on skills, information, and intuition that allow a builder to create within a natural harmony.
+Each day includes hands-on training, discussion, and lecture.
+We feel that anyone who attends our workshops will continue to learn and teach technologies of global self-empowerment.

 Potential workshop hosts can contact us by email at: email@example.com.
 Our ideal workshop is cooperatively organized, delivering quality education while completing a useful structure at an affordable price for everyone.